Cats are wonderful creatures, but sometimes they have weird quirks that humans just don’t understand.

 The next step involves evaluating your litter box situation.
 Why did your cat stop going in their box?
 Did you move it?
 Change the litter?
 Are there new people or animals in the house that the cat is afraid of?

 Cats can be weird about using the litter box, because it puts them into a position where they are vulnerable.
-Getting a covered box, or even just moving it to a less busy area may improve things dramatically and make it easier to convince your cat to go where he’s supposed to.
+Getting a covered box (or removing the cover if they don’t like it), or even just moving it to a less busy area may improve things dramatically and make it easier to convince your cat to go where he’s supposed to.

 Oh, and that also means keeping the scent you’re using to repel them away from the litter box!
 Don’t spray anything too close to it or your cat might decide the litter box is bad altogether.

 We tried a litter attractant like this one, but it didn’t seem to do much.
-It might work for other cats though so I’m including it anyway.
+It might work for other cats though so I’m including it anyway, as some people have found success using attractants.

 Tips For Reducing Your Cats Anxiety Levels

-In a lot of cases, such as for our cat, anxiety is the reason.
+In a lot of cases, such as for our cat, anxiety is the reason for their bad behavior.
 The place we moved to has a lot of noise from neighbors, and he was not used to that at all.
 It added a ton of stress to our move and made it hard for him to adjust.
 If you believe your cat is going through the same, here are a few things to try.

 Move The Litter Box